shaheedghazi/whatsappeliteapi/README.md

 # 🚀 Baileys Elite WhatsApp API Server

 A complete REST API server for WhatsApp Web automation using [baileys-elite](https://www.npmjs.com/package/baileys-elite).
-This server exposes all baileys-elite functionality through REST endpoints that can be easily tested with Postman.
+This server exposes messaging and interactive features through REST endpoints that can be easily tested with Postman.

 ## ✨ Features